 Issue: How should I clean the machine?

-Solution: Please follow the user manual instructions or email us on the model you purchased for more information.
+Answer: Please follow the user manual instructions or email us on the model you purchased for more information.

 Issue: Water is dripping around the grouphead while it’s brewing.

-Lastly, it’s possible that the grouphead gasket had worn and torn.
+- It’s possible that the grouphead gasket had worn and torn.

 Issue: Why is my brew gauge showing pressure when it’s idling?

-Solution: It’s normal.
+Answer: It’s normal.
 The connecting valve to the brew gauge is full of water.
 As the machine heats up, water expands, and it will show a false reading.
 You can safely ignore this.

 Issue: Why is my brew pressure no longer as much as before.

-Solution: Check your grinder setting and your coffee condition.
+Answer: Check your grinder setting and your coffee condition.
 The condition of your beans or grinder may have changed leading to flowing faster.
 Hence, it is unable to hold pressure.
 If your machine is the BZ or E61 series, you can check the condition of your pump by pressurising the grouphead with a blind filter.
 If the needle is able to hit the max and hold it steadily, it’s working alright.

 Issue: There’s a frequent flickering sound, water indicator is off, idling heat is unstable.

-Solution: The machine is unable to detect water.
+Answer: The machine is unable to detect water.
 Your water is too soft.
 Pour a fresh tank of water in or add in a cup of unfiltered clean water may work, also make sure that the tank sits properly.
 If it’s going on and off too frequently with orange light flashing, improving the contacts can help by denting in the two metal side plates.
 Please make sure that the water tank is correctly positioned.

 Issue: I think my brew pressure isn’t right.

-Solution: Check with a blind filter.
+Answer: Check with a blind filter.
 It should show the maximum amount of pressure.